-The Quantum Bicycle Society is pleased to share open access to the following selection of articles:
+The Quantum Bicycle Society is pleased to share open access to the following selection of articles.
+Below you will find:

 1. The Quantum Bicycle Journal: papers published exclusively by us.